dmort27/epitran/README.md

 ```

 Perhaps the best way to learn how to structure language support for a new language is to consult the existing languages in Epitran.
-The French preprocessor `fra-Latn.txt` and the Thai postprocessors `tha-Thai.txt` illustrate many of the use-cases for these rules.
+The French preprocessor `fra-Latn.txt` and the Thai postprocessor `tha-Thai.txt` illustrate many of the use-cases for these rules.